blazegraph/database/bigdata-rdf/src/resources/config/standalone/README.txt

 more data servers).

-Note: If you want to modify this configuration for multiple hosts then you MUST edit the *.config files to enable multicast discovery.
-Change
+Note: If you want to modify this configuration for multiple hosts then you MUST edit the *.config files to enable multicast discovery or explicitly enumerate the URIs of the service registrar(s) (only localhost is listed by default).

+To enable multicase, change:

 	/*
 	 * Note: multicast discovery is always used if LookupDiscovery.ALL_GROUPS is